-Are you a busy mom who feels scattered, living in survival mode and desperate for quality time?
+Are you a busy mom who feels scattered, living in survival mode and craving time for yourself?

 Do you wear yoga pants daily but can’t remember what downward dog looks like?

-At the end of the day you feel burn out, exhausted, and you have no idea how you will do it all over again the next day?
+At the end of the day you feel burn out, exhausted, and you have no idea how you will do it all over again tomorrow?

 If this describes you, I’m here to tell you that you are not alone!